-- a) the School's admissions appeal procedures are clear - b) throughout the process of admissions the proper procedures are followed - c) you can appeal for a second chance, if appropriate grounds for appeal are demonstrated.
+- a) the School's admissions appeal procedures are clear - b) throughout the process of admissions the proper procedures are followed - c) You can request a second stage appeal; appropriate grounds must be demonstrated for the appeal to be granted.

-Please note that we fully understand that the admissions process and meeting can be nervewracking and that we will always try to put the applicant at ease when meeting them.
+Please note that we fully understand that the admissions process and meeting can be nerve-wracking and that we will always try to put the applicant at ease when meeting them.
 Nerves will be taken into consideration for every applicant, therefore nerves are not grounds for requesting an appeal.

-Stage 1:
+Phase 1:

-If an applicant appeals against a decision not to be invited for an initial workshop/audition and meeting, their application form will be reviewed by a member of the Senior Leadership Team who will either confirm the original decision or move the application to the next stage.
+If an applicant appeals against a decision not to be invited for an initial workshop and meeting, their application form will be reviewed by a member of the Senior Leadership Team who will either confirm the original decision or move the application to the next stage.
 Appeals must be received, using an online form (the link can be found on our website) within 14 days of the date of the decision being communicated.
 We are unable to provide written feedback for these applications.

-If, after the first meeting/audition/workshop, an applicant is not offered a place, or a place with special conditions, or a place on the Reserve list, the applicant may appeal for a second chance, using an on-line form (the link can be found on our website) within 14 days of the date of the decision documentation.
+If, after the first meeting/workshop, an applicant is not offered a place, or a place with special conditions, or a place on the Reserve list, the applicant may appeal for a second stage appeal, using the online form only (the link can be found on our website) within 14 days of the date of the decision documentation.

-We are unable to accept verbal, emailed or written requests for appeals.
-The applicant must refer to the admissions criteria 1B) and should clearly explain why they were unable to demonstrate the criteria on the day, and why they feel they ought to be offered a second chance.
-Please note we are unable to provide feedback on the first meeting/audition/workshop if you wish to appeal.
+To be clear, we are unable to accept verbal, emailed or written requests for appeals.
+The applicant must refer to the admissions criteria 1B) and should clearly explain why they were unable to demonstrate the criteria on the day, and why they feel they ought to be offered a second stage appeal.
+Please note we are unable to provide feedback on the first meeting/workshop if you wish to appeal.

-Please note that the School rigorously quality-assures the second chance process so that all panels will be working to the same standards and criteria, both on the day of the first meeting/audition/workshop and at any second chance meeting.
+Please note that the School rigorously quality-assures the second stage appeal process so that all panels will be working to the same standards and criteria, both on the day of the first meeting/workshop and at any second stage appeal meeting.

-Second chance meeting/audition/workshops are conducted by a teacher from the relevant department and a senior member of staff.
-During the first and second chance workshop/audition/meeting, the School will use its professional judgement of applicants, based on the criteria laid out in the admissions policy.
+Second stage appeal meeting/workshops are conducted by a teacher from the relevant department and a senior member of staff.
+During the first and second stage appeal workshop/meeting, the School will use its professional judgement of applicants, based on the criteria laid out in the admissions policy.
 Please note that candidates from outside the catchment area need to show exceptional merit to be offered a place; this criterion will be reflected in the decisions made at all stages of the admissions and appeals procedure.
 Therefore being out-of-area does not constitute appropriate grounds for appeal.
-The date given for an appeal workshop/audition/meeting cannot be changed unless it is for a previously arranged hospital appointment or public exam (not mocks).
+The date given for an appeal workshop/meeting cannot be changed unless it is for a previously arranged hospital appointment or public exam (not mocks).